determined-ai/determined/docs/quickstart-mdldev.rst

 -  Master node:

-   -  At least 4-CPU cores, Intel Broadwell or later.
+   -  At least 4 CPU cores, Intel Broadwell or later.
 The master node does not require GPUs.
    -  8GB RAM
    -  200GB of free disk space.

 -  Agent Node:

-   -  At least 2-CPU cores, Intel Broadwell or later.
+   -  At least 2 CPU cores, Intel Broadwell or later.
-   -  If you are using GPUs, Nvidia GPUs with compute capability 3.7 or greater are required: K80, P100, V100, A100, GTX 1080, GTX 1080 Ti, TITAN, or TITAN XP.
+   -  If you are using GPUs, NVIDIA GPUs with compute capability 3.7 or greater are required: K80, P100, V100, A100, GTX 1080, GTX 1080 Ti, TITAN, or TITAN XP.
    -  4GB RAM
    -  50GB of free disk space.